swiftlang/swift-docc/CONTRIBUTING.md

 ## Building Swift-DocC

-`docc` is the command line interface (CLI) for Swift-DocC and provides support for converting and previewing DocC documentation.
+`docc` is the command line interface (CLI) for Swift-DocC and provides support for generating and previewing documentation.

 ### Prerequisites